wp-plugins/multisite-robotstxt-manager/readme.txt

 * If you deactivate the plugin, no options are removed but the plugins robots.txt file(s) are no longer displayed.
 * If you delete this plugin, all options and settings will be removed from the database, for all Websites.

+* Get The Plugin: Download > Install > Network Activate
+* Network Access: Network Admin > Settings Tab > MS Robots.txt Link
+* Website Access: Website Admin > Settings Tab > MS Robots.txt Link

 ### Make It Work:

-* To make the robots.txt live for a Website, either click the "publish to network" button or select the Website from the dropdown > then click the "change sites" buttons.
-Next, adjust the displayed robots.txt file, then click the "update this website" button.
-Both methods publish the robots.txt file to the Website(s), making it live.
-Click the [ view robots.txt ] link next to the Websites dropdown to view the changes within your browser.
+* Network Admin: Modify and save the default robots.txt file, then click the "publish to network" button to duplicate the default robots.txt file to all Websites on the Network.
+* Network Admin - Unique Website: From the dropdown menu select a website, then click the "change sites" button.
+Modify the robots.txt file then click the "update this website" button to publish your changes.

-### Download > Install > Network Activate > Settings > MS Robots.txt
+* Website Admin: Modify the robots.txt file then click the "update this website" button to publish your changes.

+** You must click either the "publish to network" or "update this website" button before any robots.txt files are set live.

 [Submit Feedback For Improvements](http://msrtm.technerdia.com/feedback.html) |
 [Screenshots](http://msrtm.technerdia.com/help/docs/screenshots.html) |
 [Plugin Home](http://msrtm.technerdia.com/)